mihirjham/AnnotateMe/README.md

 - Users can follow each other.
 - Artists have their own page, and can be followed.
 - Searching improvements - can allow to search by artist or song name.
+- Add more features to annotations - images, youtube/soundcloud links, etc

 [phase-one]: #
 [phase-two]: #